a-sriel/project-3/devlog.md

 I need to finalize the insertion method.
 I will also incorporate the menu in the program driver to support this insertion.
 The insertion function creates a header if the root doesn't exist and saves it to the file.
 Otherwise, it checks for duplicate keys and alters the subroots and splits children until the B-Tree order is maintained.

 I finished the insertion logic, and also incorporated the fixed split_child function.
 I am continuing to update the menu.
 All of the input error handling has been finished.
+The menu is also done.